codingstudios/ytdx/readme.md

 ```

 ## Usage
-Create a directory (folder) and run the following command:
+You will need a directory (folder) and a public YouTube playlist
 ```
 ytdx --dir DIRECTORY_NAME --id PLAYLIST_ID
 ```